Skip to content Skip to Chat

 • Development team: All the members who are involved in helping to develop the product.

-While the scrum method can lead to quality work and faster deliverables, it isn’t for every organization.
-It usually works best with teams of 3 to 10 people and requires a well-trained and experienced team to effectively implement it.
+While the Scrum method can lead to quality work and faster deliverables, it isn’t for every organization.
+It usually works best with teams of three to 10 people and requires a well-trained and experienced team to effectively implement it.

 The critical path method can provide valuable insight on how to plan projects, create budgets, and schedule tasks.
 Here’s an example of how to execute CPM: